truestamp/deno-conf/README.md

 #### .reset(...keys)

-Reset items to their default values, as defined by the `defaults` or `schema` option.
+Reset items to their default values, as defined by the `defaults` option.

 #### .has(key)